craigphicks/browser-on-lxc-vpn-xephyr/README.md

  - (perhaps some degree of) fingerprint-anonymous browsing
  - (perhaps some degree of) protection against snooping of Xserver memory

+Audio and clipboard(*) are enabled.
+(Functions are provided to transfer between host and container clipboards, it does not happen automatically as that would be a security risk.)
+Those can be mapped to keyboard shortcuts.

+Openbox window manager is used on the container.

 The resulting unprivileged linux container has no access to the host filesystem.

 Avaliable on *npm* - https://www.npmjs.com/package/browser-on-lxc-vpn-xephyr

+# Motivation: Experiement to measure fingerprint association power

+This was conducted as an experiment to test the efficiacy fingerprint tracking, and see if running a browser with a different GL signature through a different IP would prevent fingerprint identification.

+The conclusion is that it does not prevent.
+As the browser was being run without ad blockers, ads soon appeared.
+The first was an advert for UV LED lights, a very obscure item that I had searching for on my normal browser a couple of weeks before.

+Among other possibilities, my identity would be known to Linode (the VPS provider) as they have my payment information.
+That could be part of the fingerprint.

+Another possibility is that the container browser fingerprint was was recorded when I used it for a very brief moment without VPN to check local IP address (googling "my ip").

+In conclusion, the efficacy of tracking is probably near perfect, with every possible data source utilized to automatically update advertising databases in real time.

 # Requirements